-This proxy statement and the 2006 annual report are available on Molina Healthcare's website at www.molinahealthcare.com.
-Click on "Investor Relations," and then click on one of the links under the heading "Featured Reports."
+This proxy statement and the 2007 annual report are available on Molina Healthcare's website at www.molinahealthcare.com.
+Click on "Investor Relations," and then click on the appropriate link under the heading, "Featured Reports."
 Most stockholders can elect not to receive paper copies of future proxy statements and annual reports and can instead view those documents on the Internet.